Rich Internet Application: JavaFX

 JavaFX is a software platform for creating and delivering RIAs that can run across a wide variety of connected devices.
 The current release (JavaFX 12, March 11, 2019) enables building applications for desktop, browser and mobile phones and comes with 3D support.
 TV set-top boxes, gaming consoles, Blu-ray players and other platforms are planned.
 Java FX runs as plug-in Java applet or via Webstart.

 Microsoft Silverlight

 Silverlight was proposed by Microsoft as another proprietary alternative.
 The technology has not been widely accepted and, for instance, lacks support on many mobile devices.
 Some examples of application were video streaming for events including the 2008 Summer Olympics in Beijing, the 2010 Winter Olympics in Vancouver, and the 2008 conventions for both major political parties in the United States.
 Silverlight was also used by Netflix for its instant video streaming service.
-Silverlight is no longer under active development and is not supported in Microsoft Edge, Microsoft's most recent browser.
+Silverlight is no longer under active development and is not supported in Microsoft Edge Legacy or newer.